 This is a one-year, clinically-based fellowship that provides a broad exposure to abdominal imaging in the setting of a tertiary care hospital with a level 1 trauma center, one of the nation's top solid organ transplant centers, as well as a comprehensive cancer center.
-Emphasis is placed on training in abdominal/pelvic MRI and CT/US-guided procedures, including drainages, biopsies and tumor ablation, in addition to CT, ultrasound and fluoroscopy.
+Emphasis is placed on training in abdominal/pelvic MRI as well as CT, US and flouroscopy.
+Procedural track with secondary emphasis on CT/US-guided procedures, including drainages, biopsies and tumor ablation available based on fellows interests.
 Fellows will also participate in multidisciplinary conferences, as well as radiology resident and medical student teaching.

 Please send all documents (including application, CV, personal statement, transcripts, USMLE Board Scores, three recommendation letters) to:

 Abdominal Imaging Fellowship Program